ojread/git-workflow/README.md

 	1. Work on the files in the project directory until you want to save your progress.
 	1. `git status` - Check you are still on the correct branch and see a summary of the changes you have made.
+	1. `git add .` - Stage all files to be saved.
-	1. `git commit -am  "Added email contact form"` - Save all of your work as a new version with a description of the changes.
+	1. `git commit -m  "Added email contact form"` - Save all of your work as a new version with a description of the changes.
 	1. Repeat until the feature is complete and fully tested.

 1. **Add your feature to the main development branch**